-The results are often catastrophic.
-In the last five years Miller & Wagner, LLP has successfully prosecuted more than thirty medical malpractice cases involving severe spinal cord injury.
+In the medical malpractice arena, spinal cord injuries are most commonly caused by poor surgical technique, unnecessary surgery, improper postoperative care, or misinterpretation of MRI scans.
+The results of negligent spinal cord surgical injuries are often catastrophic.
+Over the last five years, Miller & Wagner, LLP has successfully prosecuted more than thirty medical malpractice cases involving severe spinal cord injury.

 A frequent cause of such injuries is unnecessary surgery underwritten by the workers’ compensation system for traumatic back injuries suffered on the job.
-Neurological damage can follow surgical errors, anesthesia errors, or even errors relating to the positioning of the patient by members of the operating team.
+Neurological damage can follow surgical errors, anesthesia errors, or even errors relating to the positioning of a patient by members of the operating team.